One Day It Will Please Us to Remember Even This: Background

-At the behest of Morrissey, David Johansen, Sylvain Sylvain, and Arthur Kane reunited the Dolls to perform at the 2004 Meltdown Festival in London, with Steve Conte, Brian Delaney and Brian Koonin joining the band for the performance.
+At the behest of Morrissey, the group's surviving original members David Johansen, Sylvain Sylvain, and Arthur Kane reunited the Dolls to perform at the 2004 Meltdown Festival in London, with Steve Conte, Brian Delaney and Brian Koonin joining the band for the performance.
 Shortly after the show, Kane died due to undiagnosed leukemia, leaving Johansen and Sylvain as the only living original members.
 Sami Yaffa replaced Kane on bass when they returned to the studio for this album.

 The title is a reference to Virgil's Aeneid, 1.203: forsan et haec olim meminisse iuvabit.
 Guest artists on the album include Michael Stipe, Laura Jane Grace, and Iggy Pop.
 A special limited edition version of the album was released with the bonus track "Seventeen" featuring blues musician Bo Diddley and a making-of-the-album DVD entitled On the Lip.
 The album cover was featured in the iPod nano 4th generation poster.
 Johansen said of the album, "It's a rock'n'roll record, and not a lot of people make rock'n'roll records today.
 They make weird marching music, or Hitler Youth rally music.
 Sheesh, there are some fucked-up records out there."